 A humble person gladly submits and is obedient to those in authority.
 How you are to your authority today is how you will lead tomorrow.

 A prideful person is defensive or does blame-shifting (A lack of asking forgiveness) It is never their fault.
 They will rarely ask for forgiveness or admit that they are wrong.
 They will blame others.

-A humble person is quick in admitting when they are wrong and to ask for forgiveness.
+A humble person is quick in admitting when they are wrong and asking for forgiveness.
 They take ownership, even if it was just 1% of the wrongdoing.